 Your expertise is dentistry, not fighting malware.
 To keep your electronic records safe and your entire system running smoothly it is necessary to maintain the latest technological safeguards.
 There are several reasons why it’s smart to hire an outside dental IT team.
 An outside IT source can provide proactive maintenance, enhanced security, email monitoring, and 24/7 support.
-Dental Products Report suggests working with an IT specialist that is familiar with HIPAA regulations.
+Dental Products Report suggests working with an IT specialist that is familiar with HIPPA regulations.

 Following these steps can help your practice avoid a costly ransomware attack.
 They can also minimize the damage if one does occur.
 Your practice is too important not to take the necessary precautions to protect it.

 As a consultant to dental practices, I help my clients maximize what can be done with their technology to maximize production and profit.